Santa Barbara Weekend Getaway: 3-Day Itinerary

 Hop from room to room to discover wooly mammoth skeletons; preserved birds, mammals, and insects; gemstones; and Native American history.
 They also have a planetarium and host shows multiple times per day.

+During summer, you can go into the butterfly garden outside with hundreds of butterflies fluttering around.
 One of the most unique features of this museum is the Prehistoric Park with giant animatronic dinosaurs!

 Smell Roses at Old Mission Santa Barbara

 Old Mission Santa Barbara is known as the “Queen of Missions.”
 It’s truly the best mission in all of California!
-From the grand pink exterior to the thriving rose garden, it’s easy to see why this one was dubbed the Queen.
+From the grand pink exterior to the thriving rose garden, it’s easy to see why this one was dubbed the “Queen.”

-Eat Fish Tacos at Corazon Cocina at Public Market
+Eat Fish Tacos at Corazon Cocina

 Public Market isn’t just one restaurant, but many under one roof!
 This place has a little something for everyone.